atrep123/dmx-512-controller/docs/AI_AUTOMATION.md

 - **LangChain / Autogen** – define a sequence: prompt → generate files → run tests → retry on failure.
 - **GPT-Engineer** – drop a spec into `prompt` and let it scaffold a project snapshot inside a separate folder, then selectively copy artifacts here.
-- **CI pipelines** – split jobs into “Generate”, “Validate”, “Publish” for traceable logs.
+- **CI pipelines** – split jobs into "Generate", "Validate", "Publish" for traceable logs.
 - **VS Code Tasks** – chain tasks via `dependsOn` if you want to run generation + tests with one command (e.g., `AI: Generate via OpenAI API` followed by `Run Tests`).